edadso/TS-Forecasting/README.md

 ## Methodoloy
 This project adheres to the CRISP-DM (Cross-Industry Standard Process for Data Mining) Framework, a widely recognized approach for data science initiatives.
 We aim to develop and evaluate multiple models to accurately forecast sales in a time series context.
-Leveraging historical data, we will implement and compare the performance of four distinct models:
+Leveraging historical data, we will implement and compare the performance of five distinct models:
 - ARIMA (AutoRegressive Integrated Moving Average)
 - SARIMA (Seasonal AutoRegressive Integrated Moving Average)
 - Linear Regression